Jesuisgmo/ColoVision/0_LiteratureReview/README.md

 - **Objective**: Review deep learning applications in histopathology and genomics for cancer diagnosis and prognosis.
 - **Methods**: Explores CNNs, Vision Transformers (ViTs), weak/strong supervision, and MIL techniques.
 - **Outcomes**: DL models can achieve high performance across tasks (classification, mutation prediction, survival modeling) but require attention to bias and generalization issues.
-- **Relation to the Project**: Informs the selection of appropriate architectures (e.g., MIL, ViTs) and supervision strategies for colon polyp classification.
+- **Relation to the Project**: Informs the selection of appropriate architectures and supervision strategies for colon polyp classification.

 #### 🧠 Technology Comparison